microsoftgraph/group-membership-management/README.md

     Where:
     *  `<OrganizationName>` - This is the name of your organization used in Azure DevOps.
     *  `<ProjectName>` - This is the name of the project in Azure DevOps we just created in a previous step.
+4. Give service connection access to the keyvaults

+    Go to your <SolutionAbbreviation>-prereqs-<EnvironmentAbbreviation> keyvault > Click on 'Access policies' > Click on Create > Select Get, List, and Set secrets permissions and then add your <SolutionAbbreviation>-serviceconnection-<EnvironmentAbbreviation> as the principal.

 ## Set up email notifications

 Please follow the steps in this documentation, which will ensure that the requestor is notified regarding the synchronization job status: